OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 *   Valve or any Valve affiliate may request or require that you provide suggestions, feedback, or data regarding your use of the Beta Software, which will be deemed User Generated Content under Section 6 (User Generated Content) below. and

 *   In addition to the waivers and limitations of liability for all Software under Section 7 (Disclaimers.
 Limitations on Liability.
 No Guarantees.
-Limited Warranty) below, you specifically acknowledge that Beta Software contains errors, is not final and may create incompatibilities or damage to your computer, data, and/or software.
+Limited Warranty) below as applicable, you specifically acknowledge that Beta Software is only released for testing and improvement purposes, in particular to provide Valve with feedback on the quality and usability of said Beta Software, and therefore contains errors, is not final and may create incompatibilities or damage to your computer, data, and/or software.
 If you decide to install and/or use Beta Software, you shall only use it in compliance with its purposes, i.e. for testing and improvement purposes and in any case not on a system or for purposes where the malfunction of the Beta Software can cause any kind of damage.
 In particular, maintain full backups of any system that you choose to install Beta Software on.

 C. License to Use Valve Developer Tools